Maha161/React-Blog-App/README.md

-# ⚛️ React Counter App
+# 📝 React Blog App

-A simple and elegant counter application built using **React.js**.
-This project demonstrates the use of React hooks (`useState`), props, component reusability, and a dynamic theme toggle (Light/Dark mode).
+A modern blog platform built with **React.js**, showcasing posts, nested routes for details and author info, and elegant Bootstrap styling.
+This app demonstrates routing with `react-router-dom`, component modularization, data filtering, and state management with hooks.

 ---

 ## 🚀 Features

-- ➕ **Increment Counter**: Increases the count by 1 on each click.
-- 🔄 **Reset Counter**: Resets the count to 0.
-- 🌗 **Dark/Light Mode Toggle**: Switch between light and dark themes using a toggle button in the navbar.
+- 🏠 **Home Page with Filter**: Search through blog posts dynamically by title.
+- 📄 **Post Details**: View the full content of a post with author info.
+- 👩‍💻 **Author Info**: Nested route displaying author's biography and post stats.
+- 📊 **Stats Page**: Summary of blog statistics and post categories.
+- ℹ️ **About Page**: Overview of the blog and its goals.
+- 🌐 **Responsive Design**: Built with Bootstrap for seamless mobile and desktop experience.
-- 🧩 **Reusable Components**: Clean and modular component structure.
+- 🔁 **Reusable Components**: All parts of the app are modular and reusable.
+- ⚛️ **React Router DOM**: Used for navigation and nested routes.

 ---

-## 📁 Folder Structure
+## 🗂️ Folder Structure

 ```
 src/
+├── components/
+│   ├── About/
-│
+│   ├── AuthorInfo/
-├── Components/
+│   ├── Footer/
 │   ├── Home/
-│   │   └── Home.jsx
-|   |   └── Home.module.css
+│   ├── Layout/
 │   ├── Navbar/
-│   │   └── Navbar.jsx
-|   |   └── Navbar.module.css
+│   ├── NotFound/
-│   ├── Counter/
+│   ├── PostCard/
-│   │   └── Counter.jsx
-|   |   └── Counter.module.css
-│   ├── Display/
+│   ├── PostDetails/
-│   │   └── Display.jsx
-|   |   └── Display.module.css
-│   ├── Footer/
+│   ├── Stats/
-│   │   └── Footer.jsx
+│
-|   |   └── Footer.module.css
+├── App.js
-└──
+└── main.jsx
 ```

 ---